sharoika/MarketPredictor/README.md

 2. Clone the project repository from GitHub.
 3. Navigate to the project directory.
 4. Run "pip install -r requirements.txt" in the root directory to install all the dependencies.
-5. Create a .env file with the following format (all twitter information):
+5. Create a .env file with the following format (all Twitter information):
     - TW_EMAIL=
     - TW_USERNAME=
     - TW_PASSWORD=